Today's Top Gainer

 Particulars of Contracts or arrangements with related parties

-All the related party transactions that were entered during the financial years were in the ordinary course of business of the company and were on arm length basis.
+All the related party transactions that were entered during the financial year were in the ordinary course of business of the company and were on an arms length basis.
 There were no materially significant related party transactions entered by the company during the year with the promoters, directors, key managerial personnel or other persons which may have a potential conflict with the interest of the company.

 Particulars of every contract or arrangements entered into by the Company with related parties referred to in sub-section (1) of section 188 of the Companies Act, 2013 including certain arms length transactions under third proviso thereto shall be disclosed in Form No. AOC-2 as Annexure-IV to this report.

 Material changes and commitments, if any, affecting the financial position of the company